Align before Adapt: Leveraging Entity-to-Region Alignments for Generalizable Video Action Recognition: Training configuration

 \section{Training configuration}

 In fully-supervised training, we set the batch size to 256 and adopt the AdamW optimizer with $\beta_1=0.9$ and $\beta_2=0.98$.
 The learning rate is 8$\times10^{-6}$ for the ViT backbone in the region-aware image encoder and 8$\times10^{-5}$ for the remaining learnable parts.
 In few-shot experiments, the learning rate of the video adapter is scaled up by ten times, and the batch size is reduced to 64.
 Regarding the text corpora, we initially constructed a text corpus from ~\cite{kay_kinetics_2017,KhurramUCF101,HildegardHMDB51} with a total number of 913 text entities.
-Besides the fully-supervised experiments, the collected entities are reused in few-shot/zero-shot scenarios.
 All the text entities are embedded offline and fixed throughout experiments.
 It is worthwhile mentioning that when adapting to the motion-heavy dataset Something Something v2~\cite{Goyal2017SSv2}, which predominantly uses action labels in the format of \textit{``action on \textbf{something}"} without specifying instances, we directly collect the action labels as entities.
 For data augmentation, we utilize the technique including \emph{RandomFlip, MultiScaleCrop, Mixup, and Label smoothing}, following the manner of X-CLIP~\cite{niXCLIP}.